MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 HM: I was reading recently about this topic and what the inference was that we were so low down the scale of intelligence that there are a bunch of other higher intelligent forms of life but they're not bothering with us because they're just watching the car crash thinking, "Oh, no."
 {: .interviewee }

 AG: There are lots of interesting theories, like the one that you don't want to encounter extraterrestrial life because if you do, they're likely so far advanced....
 I forget, there are something like two or three different perspectives from a couple of scientists that either the other races have already existed and have wiped themselves out or have been wiped out somehow or that they exist somewhere else...
 I don't know.
 There are a bunch of interesting theories that could make for a good concept.
 Or you could just prime the punch and make an album about that.
-[NOTE: I was thinking about the [Fermi Paradox&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Fermi_paradox).]
+[NOTE: I was thinking about the [Fermi Paradox&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Fermi_paradox).]
 {: .interviewer }

 HM: Yeah?